-It's hard to say for sure because we know so few historical facts about Rollo.
-It's difficult to cut through the deep layers of speculation, myth-making, and tall tales that have enveloped him from the 10th century forward.
+It's hard to say anything about Rollo with certainty because we know so few historical facts about the viking.
 We don't even know his real name.
-Rollo is a Latin name assigned to him by Dudo of St. Quentin, a propagandist hired by Rollo's grandson Duke Richard I to write an official history of Normandy's founding (published in 1020 AD).
+Rollo is a Latin name assigned to him by

+Dudo of St. Quentin, a propagandist hired by Rollo's grandson Duke Richard I to write an official history of Normandy's founding.
 Rollo's original name might have been Hrólfr.
 Or it could be Hrollaugr.
 He might be the Hrólf the Walker mentioned in two 13th-century Norse sagas, so named because the viking was too big for any horse to carry him.
-The sagas claim that Hrólfr was born in Møre, a coastal region of Norway, to a jarl (chieftain) named Rognvald Eysteinsson.
-They say he antagonized Harald Fairhair, King of Norway, and had to flee.
-However, Dudo of St. Quentin wrote that Rollo was Danish and had to flee Denmark after a violent confrontation with its king.
-In the 19th century, the dispute became testy as Norwegian and Danish historians vied to claim the viking leader as one of their own.
+The sagas claim that Hrólfr was born in Møre, a coastal region of Norway, to a jarl (chieftain)